FanOfDE/dbt_banxware_assignment/PROBLEM.md

 - To test if you have sucessfully established a connection to your snowflake cluster run the `dbt debug` command from the root of the `dbt_banxware_assignment` folder.

-In the `banxware_assigment` folder you will find a dbt project where you will build the below requirements in the `models` folder.
+In the `dbt_banxware_assignment` folder you will find a dbt project where you will build the below requirements in the `models` folder.

 ## Relevant dbt commands